Not-Your-Mother/Not-Your-Mother/README.md

 # Hi, I’m Kimberly 👋
-**Data Analyst & Recent BSCS Graduate | Python, SQL, Data Visualization | Passionate about solving real-world problems through data**
+**Recent BSCS Graduate | Python, SQL, Data Visualization | Passionate about solving real-world problems through data**

 I’m a recent graduate of the Bachelor of Science in Computer Science program at Western Governors University.
 My background blends technical rigor with self-directed problem solving, and I thrive on translating raw data into actionable insights.